pattonsgirl/CEG2350/Labs/Lab03/README.md

 1. Where and when did it go wrong while working on your script tasks?
 2. Was anything familiar working with a new language compared to one you are used to?
 3. Assuming you `push`ed your `commit`s to GitHub, view your `commit` history.
-Did you write good `commit`` messages that refer to what tasks were completed at each commit?
+Did you write good `commit` messages that refer to what tasks were completed at each commit?
 What would you improve?

 ## Part 4 - .profile and PATH

+It is recommended to use your AWS instance for this part since your repository is cloned there and that is where your script should be.

-In this part, your task is to read `~/.profile` and focus on the `if` statements that would change the value of `PATH`, `if` they were `true`.
+In this part, your task is to read `~/.profile` and focus on the `if` statements that would change the value of `PATH`, **if** one of the statements was `true`.
 Your goal is to create the things needed for **one** of the conditions to evaluate to `true`.

 DO NOT MODIFY THE CONTENT of the `.profile` file.
 Right now, both conditions evaluate to `false`.
+  - Think about how you could confirm that statement - that both conditions are currently `false`.
   - Remember, the `test` command is what is being used when you see `[` (square brackets).
   - The flag / relational condition being checked is an option of the `test` command.

 1. What is the current value of the `PATH` environment variable?

-2. Read through your `~/.profile`.
-Determine where your binary files and scripts should go in order to be part of the `PATH` variable.
-Write the directory path.
+2. Read through your user's `~/.profile`.
+Pick one condition to make `true` that, if `true`, will add the directory to be part of the `PATH` variable.
+What needs to happen to make the condition `true`?

 3. Make the folder required in the location required.
 Write the command(s) used and the full path of the folder.

-4. Reload `~/.profile` either with `source` or by closing and opening the terminal.
+4. Reload `~/.profile` either with `source` or by logging out and `ssh`ing back in.
 What is the value of the `PATH` environment variable?
 What was added now vs. in your answer to 1?

 5. Copy `roll` into the folder.
 Write the command(s) used.

 6. Modify the permissions so that you can run your script on the command line from any location.
 Write the modifications needed.
    - Note: if you already modified permissions, fill in this question with what you modified.

-8. In terms of user, group, and other, explain who is allowed to run the script.
+7. In terms of user, group, and other, explain who is allowed to run the script.

 ## Extra Credit - Room for Improvement